 The first four values are for the carboxylic acid protons and the last two values are for the ammonium protons.
 Figure 9.27 shows a ladder diagram for EDTA.
-The specific form of EDTA in reaction 9.9 is the predominate species only at pH levels greater than 10.17.
+The specific form of EDTA in reaction 9.9 is the predominate species only when the pH is more basic than 10.24.